microsoft/vscode-docs/docs/supporting/faq.md

 5. Exit regedit.

 ## Windows 7 - Error when deleting files from Explorer

 >**19 Dec 2015 | version 0.10.5**

-When deleting a file from the Explorer on **Windows 7** using the 0.10.5 drop you may receive an error "Failed to move '*filename*' to the trash" with prompts to "Delete Permanently", "Retry", or "Cancel".
+When deleting a file from the VS Code Explorer on **Windows 7** using the 0.10.5 release, you may receive an error "Failed to move '*filename*' to the trash" which prompts you to "Delete Permanently", "Retry", or "Cancel".

-By default VS Code attempts to move the file to the Trash.
-In the 0.10.5 there is an issue [3656](https://github.com/atom/electron/issues/3656) we are tracking in the Electron Shell preventing this from working correctly.
+By default, VS Code attempts to move the file to the Trash (Windows Recycle Bin).
+In the 0.10.5 release, there is an issue [3656](https://github.com/atom/electron/issues/3656) with the Electron Shell preventing this from working correctly.

-You can choose to delete the file permanently or delete files using the Windows Explorer or the Comamnd Prompt, which will properly move the file to the Trash.
+You can choose to delete the file permanently or delete the file using the Windows Explorer or Command Prompt, which will properly move the file to the Windows Recycle Bin.

 ## OS X - VS Code fails to start OmniSharp
 On OS X, VS Code can no longer start OmniSharp after updating VS Code.